 The Diversity and Coexistence program at Hebrew University offers a unique opportunity for undergraduates to explore the intersections between identity, religion, community, nationalism and diversity in the city of coexistence — Jerusalem.
 Students engage in an interdisciplinary study of Israel’s approach to pluralism and social cohesion.
-Beyond the classroom the Alliance introduces students to Israelis representing a variety of religious, ethnic and sexual identities, as well as different political and socio-economic backgrounds.
+Beyond the classroom the Institute for Study Abroad introduces students to Israelis representing a variety of religious, ethnic and sexual identities, as well as different political and socio-economic backgrounds.
 Students delve into the compelling and complicated variety of identities of immigrants and other citizens who may see themselves as Jewish before Israeli, or Israeli before Arab, or gay and Zionist, or Christian, Arab, and then Israeli.

 Any student applying to an IFSA-Butler program can apply for our general scholarship awards, which are $500 for a summer program, $1,500 for semester study, and $2,000 for the full year.
 We also offer special opportunities such as First Generation College Student scholarships and a Fill the GAP study abroad savings program that matches contributions up to $1,000.

 Any student who applies for an IFSA-Butler program may apply for a scholarship by completing a scholarship application.
 This is separate from the general IFSA-Butler program application.